Derived from quiet observation of bees in the wild, in their natural setting, not in a hive, but out in wilds of the Essex country side.

 Your friends and family will be amazed!!

-So to get honey, in spring put “honey boxes ” on, then in autumn take them off.
-If it was a good summer they will be full, 6 to 8 jars of honey!
-If it was not a good summer then only a little or none, but the honey you do get is amazing!
+Then in autumn take them off.
+If it was a good summer they will be full, Comb with honey!
+If it was not a good summer then only a little or none.
+But that is the entire point, it is not only cool and funky thing to do it is totally ethical!

 This is a truly unique system of beekeeping.
 An all natural beehive.
 The only reason I am even telling anyone is from pear group pressure to tell and share with the world my bee ethics and story, but most importantly of all my GARDENERS BEEHIVE.

 This is the only system that relies completley on being self populated, you can put a swarm into the hive but more often than not, by simply placing the Gardeners Beehive in the vicinity of a swarm they will just move in on their own!
-Or just in your garden. they will find it and move in.
+Or by having one in your garden, honey bees will find it and move in.
+Queen and all.

-The entire thing is a living organism even from when it arrives in the post, and once a colony of bees move in it becomes a supper organism.
+The entire thing is a living organisms even from when it arrives in the post, and once a colony of bees move in it becomes a supper organism.

-This is the only system that I know of or have ever hear of that uses the NOOK AND CRANNY system to harvest honey.
-The premiums is that in the wild a tree stump is never perfect but always has little hide holes, so into these bees will allocate an area for winter honey , and area for rearing babies and then all the other spaces as honey buffer areas though summer.
-We take advantage of this, and then uniquely removing this honey has no impact on the winter stock.
+This is the only system that I know of or have ever heard of that uses the NOOK AND CRANNY system to harvest honey.
+The premiums is this: in the wild a tree stump is never perfect but always has little hide holes.
+So into these bees will allocate an area for winter honey , and area for rearing babies and then all the other spaces as honey buffer areas though summer.
+We take advantage of this, and then uniquely, removing this honey has no impact on the winter stock.
 Completley self regulating.

 The volume of the main hive never changes.
 This might seam trivial, but it is quite critical in bees ability to over winter successfully.

-These are only but a few of the most obvious differences.
+These are only but a few of the most obvious differences between my system of "hosting" bees and all other systems of "beekeeping".

 Yes about the environment and people.
 Yes this is to help honey bees but not to the detriment of others.
 So all the wood we use is certified from ethical harvesting.
 All wood is A graded and to BS standard.
 Screws and studs are made in Germany and Italy.
 The roof is ply wood and has a felt covering.
 I could go on but you get my picture.